-Jason continues to mentor students through diversity-oriented organizations and as a moot court coach for law students who participate in the National Native American Law Student Association Moot Court Competition.
+In law school, Jason was a staff editor for the Kansas Law Review and a judicial intern for the Hon.
+Julie A. Robinson at the U.S. District Court for the District of Kansas.
+He enjoys mentoring law students through diversity-oriented organizations and as a moot court coach for students participating in the National Native American Law Student Association Moot Court Competition.
 Jason is a citizen of the Comanche Nation of Oklahoma and a member of the National Native American Bar Association.
+He is also a member of the DRI, the leading organization of civil defense attorneys and in-house counsel.

 Getting the Deal Through: Product Recall 2018, Jason Harmon, Alison Newstead and Devin Ross, contributing eds.
 (Law Business Research Ltd. 2018).